murilogustineli/computer-vision-demo/README.md

 ## Project Setup Guide

-To ensure our project runs seamlessly, we'll set up a dedicated Python environment and install the necessary packages.
+To ensure our project runs smoothly on your local machine, we'll set up a dedicated Python environment and install the necessary packages.
 ### Prerequisites

 - Python (we're using Python 3 for this project)